chiscookeke11/chiscookeke11/README.md

 - 🌍 I’m an active participant in Web3 and blockchain hackathons.
 - 🧠 I learn by building real projects and collaborating with diverse teams.
 - 🧪 I merge tech and science to create solutions that matter.
-- 🤖 I’ve built games and health tools powered by blockchain technologies!
+- 🤖 I’ve built Dapps powered by blockchain technologies!

 ---